PredictiveEcology/reproducible/cran-comments.md

 ## Updated release

-This release addresses a failure on the CRAN version of `reproducible`, plus adds several new features.
+This release addresses transient failures on the CRAN version of `reproducible` (currently there are none: https://cran.r-project.org/web/checks/check_results_reproducible.html), plus adds several new features.

 ## Test environments